srobo/website/_posts/2019-04-07-sr2019-tlc-crowned-champion.md

 There were a few designs patterns this year.
 Many teams opted for tank tracks as a method of climbing the volcano.
 Instead of climbing the volcano, a few teams built catapult mechanisms with varying degrees of success.
 Others scooped up tokens and deposited them on the low scoring areas and/or the edge of the volcano.
 Some teams lifted tokens onto a top-mounted conveyor belts which dropped them onto the volcano's surface.

-The most notable designs were:
+Some of the more notable designs were:

 - Team TLC with their consistent, successful catapult.
 - Team SWI with their simple and effective grab-and-go robot which climbed the volcano with a single token.